Fire Island Gay Travel

-An event called “The Invasion of The Pines” is a prideful, celebratory ritual that dates back to the seventies.
+A yearly event called “The Invasion of The Pines” is a prideful, celebratory ritual that dates back to the 70’s.
 In 1976, Terry Warren was refused service in a Fire Island Pines restaurant for being dressed in drag.

 Upon hearing of such discrimination, Terry’s friends in neighboring Cherry Grove dressed themselves in full drag, took a boat to The Pines and stood their ground in what was called the first ever “invasion.”

 Every year, Fire Island welcomes droves of drag queens from all over in performing a glorious repeat Invasion of The Pines.
 The Invasion event is held very dear to so many residents and frequent visitors of Fire Island Pines.